 I knew that American Christians needed to find ways to witness to Christ not only in private via interpersonal conversations but also in public via education, politics, art, and entertainment.
 I knew that I wanted to spend the rest of my life motivating and equipping Christians to be public witnesses.
 I sensed that the best way for me to do that was through higher education.

 So I enrolled in a Ph.D. program in Theological Studies.
 In 2003, I completed the Ph.D., defending my dissertation on a philosopher named Ludwig Wittgenstein.
-I was hired to teach philosophy and History of Ideas for the undergraduate program at Southeastern Baptist Theological Seminary (SEBTS).
-Today, I remain at SEBTS as Provost and Professor of Theology & Culture.
+I was hired to teach philosophy and History of Ideas for The College at Southeastern, where I served for two decades.
+Today, I serve as CEO of The Ashford Agency.